KamalGargspace/KamalGargspace/README.md

 ## Professional Summary

-> I am a pre-final year engineering student with a strong foundation in problem-solving and writing clean, optimized code.
+> I am a final year engineering student with a strong foundation in problem-solving and writing clean, optimized code.
 My technical focus lies at the intersection of Backend Development, Machine Learning, and Data Structures & Algorithms.
 I am actively seeking opportunities to build robust systems and collaborate on innovative, real-world engineering projects.

 ## Current Objectives